brunoterkaly/java-loves-data/README.md

 #Motivation

-There is no single place to show how to connect to the world's data stores for Java.
-It would be fantastic to make this supported data stores as large as possible.
+Today, the ability to interact with data from the Java programming language is widely dispersed and scattered among many different sources.
+The goal for this repository is to provide a single source of truth for accessing as many data stores as possible from Java.

 Think http://www.connectionstrings.com as a good example of the goals.

 #Installation

 These examples were create with Eclipse + Maven.
 The Eclipse Project files were enormous and therefore omitted for brevity.

+If the community believes that we need to include the entire eclipse project file, I am open to providing that.
+However, I am trying to avoid the obfuscation of the core elements because Eclipse project files are rather large.

 #Tests